|Responsible Unit:||Office of Registration and Records|

 Matriculated, registered students and NYS citizens over 60 years of age may audit courses under certain conditions.
 This policy provides information on how to audit a course.

 Purpose of Auditing

-Auditing a course allows a person to regularly attend and participate in a course at The College at Brockport without formally registering for credit in a course.
+Auditing a course allows a person to regularly attend and participate in a course at SUNY Brockport without formally registering for credit in a course.
 Auditing may be appropriate when a person is interested in the subject matter but does not have time for the commitment required for graded participation.
 It is the only way that persons not receiving credit, but registered for the course, are allowed to regularly attend and participate in the class.
 The course instructor is under no obligation to allow an auditor into a course.
 The course instructor may require that an auditor have taken prerequisite courses.
 Audited courses will appear on the Brockport transcript with an audit designation.

 Eligibility for Auditing

 Any matriculated, registered Brockport student, who is registered for 12 credits or any citizen of New York state who is 60 years of age or older.
 However, auditing is a privilege and no one can claim a right to audit any specific course at a specific time.

 There are no definitions for this policy at this time.

 The prospective auditor must obtain an Agreement to Audit a Course form from the Office of Registration and Records and get the course instructor's signature of approval of the auditing arrangement on the audit form in advance.
 The completed form must then be submitted to the Office of Registration and Records for processing.

 Auditing is allowed only when there is space in the class that is not needed by students formally registered for the course.
 If space is limited, any formally registered student, either full- or part-time, who wishes to enter the class prior to the late add deadline must be given preference.
 The course instructor may cancel the auditing arrangement if the course enrollment capacity is exceeded.